 If a toolComponent object represents a translation (§3.18.3), it SHALL contain a property named translationMetadata whose value is a translationMetadata object (§3.24) that contains descriptive information about the translation itself, as opposed to describing the component whose localizable strings (§3.5.2) it translates.
 Otherwise, translationMetadata SHALL be absent.

-artifactIndices property
+locations property

-Depending on the circumstances, a toolComponent object either SHOULD or SHALL NOT contain a property named artifactIndices whose value is an array of one or more integers each of which specifies the array index (§3.7.4) within theRun.artifacts (§3.14.15) of an artifact object (§3.23) that describes one of the files comprising this tool component.
+A toolComponent object MAY contain a property named locations whose value is an array of one or more artifactLocation objects (§3.4) each of which specifies the location of one of the files comprising this tool component.

-If theRun.artifacts is present and contains elements that describe one or more of the files comprising the tool component, then artifactIndices SHOULD be present.

-NOTE: If artifactIndices is absent, the SARIF consumer will be unable to locate the artifact objects that describe this component’s files.

-Otherwise, artifactIndices SHALL NOT be present.

 contents property

 A toolComponent object SHOULD contain a property named contents whose value is an array of zero or more unique (§3.7.3) strings each of which is one of the following values with the specified meanings: